kahnvex/slugnet/docs-src/layers.rst

    \[d_{\text{out}} = d_{\text{in}} - d_{\text{kernel}} + 1.\]

 Figure 3 features a one dimensional input and output.
-As we mentioned earlier, most convolutional neural networks feature two dimensional inputs and outputs, such as images.
+As we mentioned earlier, most convolutional deep networks feature two dimensional inputs and outputs, such as images.
 In figure 4, we show how the convolution operation behaves when we are using two dimensional inputs, kernels, and outputs.